Lady A (singer): Reception

 In 2016, Rick J. Bowen for Innocent Words magazine reviewed Loved, Blessed and Blues (2016), calling Lady A "one of the hardest working women of the Northwest music community" and the album "a reflection of the ten songs and Lady A’s philosophy on life, as she reflects and testifies to being blessed and loved and to the power of the blues" in which she delivers "an altar call with her full-throated alto leading the choir of voices lifted to the heavens".
 She is the cover feature of the January 2018 issue of Jefferson Blues Magazine.
 In 2018, John Mitchell with Blues Blast Magazine reviewed Doin’ Fine (2018), saying Lady A has a strong, Southern sounding voice which "delivers all these kinds of songs well" with his favorite being the "bright soulful" piece "Next Time U C Me".
 He remarked that Lady A plus the backing vocalists sometimes sound like a full choir, with a mixture of gospel and secular lyrics.
 She was nominated Best Blues Performer of the Year 2020 by the Washington Blues Society.
 In 2020, American Songwriter called her "a legendary soul & blues diva who has been beloved in the Pacific Northwest for decades, both for the unchained power of her soul and blues singing, and for her ongoing contributions to the community".

 Discography

-Lady A has released five solo albums.
+Lady A has released seven solo albums and two singles.